 Gypsy (June 30): Naomi Watts plays a therapist who cross personal and professional boundaries with her patients in Netflix’s new psychological thriller.

 Castlevania (July 7): Inspired by the classic video game series, this series follows a vampire hunter who fights to save a city taken over by beasts that are controlled by Dracula.

 Friends From College (July 14): Old, complicated relationships resurface among a group of 40-somethings who all graduated from Harvard in this comedy starring Keegan-Michael Key, Cobie Smulders, Annie Parisse, Jae Suh Park, Nat Faxon and Fred Savage.

 Atypical (August 11): Watch this coming of age story told from the perspective of an 18-year-old boy on the autism spectrum whose aim to find love sets his family on a changing path.

 The Defenders (August 18): Marvel’s heroes, each with their own individual Netflix series, come together to make a giant team that includes Jessica Jones, Luke Cage, Daredevil and Iron Fist.

 Stranger Things (Oct.
 27): Things are turning upside down on the second season of Stranger Things—just in time for Halloween.

 Mindhunter (October 2017): Based on the book Mind Hunter: Inside FBI’s Elite Serial Crime Unit, the 1979-set series focuses on two FBI agents who speak with serial killers to solve cases.
 David Fincher and Charlize Theron have both signed on as executive producers.

 Netflix has not yet announced official release dates for some returning series, although it has renewed several shows.
-Popular programs like Lady Dynamite, The Crown, The OA, Bojack Horseman, Narcos and Wet Hot American Summer will return to the streaming service for at least another season each.
+Popular programs like Lady Dynamite and The OA will return to the streaming service for at least another season each.